xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

  * Mar.
+7, 2024
+   * Complete Homework 8 in WileyPLUS.
+   * Complete the rest of Task 5.5 and let me know if you want to present.

+ * Mar.
 5, 2024
    * Complete your assignment in Task 5.4 and find a presenter from your group to present on Thursday.
    * Start working on Homework 8 in WileyPLUS.